-Like nanoscopic machines, protein complexes and assemblies carry out a variety of essential cellular processes.
-Understanding their function and mechanics requires knowing their in situ structural organisation, which is barely accessible to classical structural biology techniques (EM, NMR, crystallography).
-Recently developed superresolution microscopy techniques however are ideal tools that allow us to study these assemblies in their natural cellular environment and to understand their modus operandi.
+Like nanoscopic machines, protein assemblies carry out a multitude of cellular processes.
+Understanding their function and mechanics requires knowing their in situ structural organisation and dynamics, which are barely accessible to classical structural biology techniques (EM, NMR, crystallography).
+Superresolution microscopy, and specifically Single-Molecule Localization Microscopy (SMLM), is an ideal tool to study these assemblies in their natural cellular environment and to understand their modus operandi.

-In our group, we push the limits of the technology by developing optical, biological and computational methods for superresolution microscopy:
+In our group, we push the limits of superresolution microscopy by developing optical, biological and computational methods:

-High-content superresolution microscopy and a computational analysis framework enables the acquisition of large datasets of structures with powerful statistics.
+High-throughput superresolution microscopy and a comprehensive analysis software enable the acquisition of large datasets and their interpretation with powerful statistics.

 |2005 - 2008||PhD at TU Dresden with Petra Schwille: Advanced fluorescence correlation methods to study membrane dynamics|